Meet the Artists - 2026

 Born in East Germany, Joachim Roewer graduated from the Hochschule für Musik “Franz Liszt” Weimar and the Orchesterakademie of the Berlin Philharmonic Orchestra, having performed frequently with this world class orchestra in Berlin and internationally.
 During his studies in Germany (and just after the fall of the Berlin Wall) he was invited to lead the viola section of the International Gustav Mahler Youth Orchestra under Claudio Abbado in concert halls throughout Europe.In 1994 Joachim moved to Ireland to become principal viola with the Irish Chamber Orchestra.
 Over the last few decades he appeared on numerous occasions as soloist with the orchestra.
 Joachim is a passionate teacher, a member of the Esposito String Quartet and was frequently invited to perform with the Vogler Quartet, the RTÉ Vanbrugh Quartet and the Contempo Quartet.
 Joachim teaches viola and chamber music on the MA programme in Classical Strings at the Irish World Academy of Music and Dance at the University of Limerick.

-Jonathan Aasgard
+Jonathan Aasgaard

 One of Europe’s most versatile cellists, Norwegian cellist Jonathan Aasgaard is active as soloist, chamber musician, studio musician, orchestral principal, teacher and explorer of new music.
 He is Principal Cello of the Sinfonia of London, a regular guest principal of leading British and continental European orchestras, and, as a dedicated teacher, Professor of Cello at the Guildhall School of Music and Drama.